dotlang/language/README.md

 - You can define local const variables using: `var x: float = 3.14 where { false }`

 ## Functions
-Function is a piece of code which accepts a tuple and can return a single value.
-So any feature of a tuple/types, is supported for input or output of a function.
+Function is a piece of code which accepts a series of inputs and can return a single value.
 If you want to use a tuple instead of entries of a function, you must explode it first unless function input is the tuple itself.
 ```
 func my_func1(x: int, y: int) -> float { return x/y }
 func my_func1(int) -> float { return $/3 } ;you can omit input name (like an unnamed tuple)